Modified open Toda chain and quasi-integrability: Introduction

 Within this broader perspective, the modified $N=3$ open Toda chain offers a minimal yet representative model for exploring how higher-order interactions influence integrable dynamics and the transition toward quasi-integrable or non-integrable regimes.

 In many-body systems, the introduction of a perturbation generally breaks integrability, resulting in the preservation of only a limited number of conserved quantities.
 So, our analysis first establishes the exact conserved quantities that survive in the presence of the three-body deformation, namely the Hamiltonian (energy) and the total momentum.
 We then outline possible strategies to preserve the higher Toda integral of motion in the regime of three-body coupling.
-This approach offers a systematic and controlled framework for investigating the deformation of integrable structures and the subsequent emergence of quasi-conserved quantities, as observed in deformed soliton models\cite{math1, jhep}.
+This approach offers a systematic and controlled framework for investigating the deformation of integrable structures and the subsequent emergence of quasi-conserved quantities, as observed in deformed soliton models \cite{math1, jhep}.

+Earlier studies of lattice solitary waves and their collisions (see, e.g., \cite{hietarinta}) demonstrated that, in a dissipative Toda lattice, solitary waves develop decay and tails, yet head-on collisions of two solitons with different amplitudes remain effectively elastic.
+This indicates that key soliton characteristics may persist in nonconservative lattice systems, anticipating quasi-integrable behavior.
+Extending deformation analyses of integrable models, we develop within the Toda-lattice framework a previously unexplored approach demonstrating that certain non-integrable theories can preserve key structural features of fully integrable systems.
+Specifically, we formulate and analyze quasi-integrability in a minimal three-particle Toda-type chain with a genuine three-body deformation and an explicit anomaly-cancellation mechanism.

 The paper is organized as follows.
 The next section defines the modified Toda chain.
 It also discusses the equations of motion, the exact and quasi-conservation laws.
 In section \ref{sec:quasi} we discuss the quasi-conserved charge and vanishing anomaly.
 In section \ref{sec:hirota} we present an exact solution of the Toda chain, satisfying the time-reflection symmetry.
 The section \ref{sec:expansion} presents an expansion around the $N=3$ Toda chain for a specific deformed potential.
 The vanishing of the anomaly is verified.
 In section \ref{sec:num} we support our results by means of numerical simulation of the modified open Toda model.
 Sec. \ref{sec:conclu} presents our conclusions and discussions.
+The appendix \ref{sec:apprelax} presents the algorithm suitable for solving the model using the relaxation method.